-Trump, top Democrats clash on border wall in rare Oval Office fight
+In rare on-camera clash, Trump, top Democrats feud over border wall

 “Well then - go do it, go do it,” Pelosi shot back.

-Vice President Mike Pence sat beside Trump, silent and stone faced.
 Senior White House staff watched the melee from the corners of the room, among them Jared Kushner and Ivanka Trump, outgoing Chief of Staff John Kelly, immigration adviser Stephen Miller and Shahira Knight, his legislative director.

 “I don’t think we should have a debate in front of the press on this,” Pelosi said.